nicolaspenagos/simple-snake-game/README.md

 ![20200614_234443](https://user-images.githubusercontent.com/47872252/84618920-39224d00-ae99-11ea-8f26-f988c147e148.gif)

 ## Important Information
 For the implementation of this project, I have used Proccessing technology, for this reason, I will ask you to manually add the external JAR.
-Below you will find the instructions to do so using Eclipse.
+Below you will find the instructions to do so using Eclipse:

 ![](readmeImages/Core_jar_Tuto-01.jpg)